imaginando/imaginando.github.io/vs/overview.md

 - **MIDI Learn** - Assign VS parameter control to a MIDI controller.
 Select to toggle on/off.
 Once on, press the desired parameter to make the mapping.
 - **Clock source** - select timing/tempo source
 - **Demo** - a selection of short music loops for VS testing purposes.
-Each demo is equipped with audio and midi routed internally so you can use it to trigger/modulate your materials.
+Each demo is equipped with audio and midi routed internally so you can use it to trigger/modulate your materials
 - **Tempo** - shows VS current tempo BPM (this value is editable using the + and - buttons which appear when tempo is selected, if clock source is set to ‘Internal’ or ‘Link’
 - **Patch** - show/hide VS preset/patch manager